yammer/backbone-component/README.md

 ### append(child, [selector])
 #### alias: add

-Adds a child view to the view's element.
+Adds a child view to the end of the view's element.
 Optionally define the selector to attach to, which defaults to `$el`.

 ### prepend(child, [selector])

-Adds a child to the beginning of the view's element.
+Adds a child view to the beginning of the view's element.
 Optionally define the selector to attach to, which defaults to `$el`.

+### empty()

+Removes all child views.

 ### renderTemplate([data])